mjcs6073usmc/Budget_Website_Project/README.md

  information would be entered into a monthly table followed by a dynamic pie chart that better visualizes bill management.

+Not working:
+- The SQL server is not working at this time so the data is not saved when you leave the page.

 README file as requested in project instructions:

 Deployment instructions